-Funding Source/Benefit Benefit Annual Limits Qualified Expenses Coverdell Education Savings Accounts Earnings are not taxed Tax-free withdrawals for qualified expenses Maximum 2024 contribution is \$2,000 (generally contributions may be made until the beneficiary turns 18) Tuition &amp; mandatory fees Books, supplies, equipment Room &amp; board if at least half-time student Payments to 529 Plans 529 Savings Plans Earnings are not taxed Tax-free withdrawals for qualified expenses State income tax deduction in some states, including VA Unused 529 funds (lifetime limit of \$35,000) may be rolled over tax and penalty-free to a Roth IRA for the beneficiary.
+Funding Source/Benefit Qualified Expenses Coverdell Education Savings Accounts 1 Earnings are not taxed Tax-free withdrawals for qualified expenses Maximum 2024 contribution is \$2,000 (generally contributions may be made until the beneficiary turns 18) 2 Tuition & mandatory fees Books, supplies, equipment Room & board if at least half-time student Payments to 529 Plans 529 Savings Plans 1 Earnings are not taxed Tax-free withdrawals for qualified expenses State income tax deduction in some states, including VA Unused 529 funds (lifetime limit of \$35,000) may be rolled over tax and penalty-free to a Roth IRA for the beneficiary.
 Restrictions apply.
-Tuition &amp; mandatory fees Room &amp; board if at least half-time student K-12 tuition, public or private, up to \$10,000 annually Fees, books, supplies, and equipment required for participation in a certified apprenticeship program Principal and interest of a qualified education loan of a designated beneficiary or sibling of beneficiary, not to exceed a lifetime limit of \$10,000 Traditional, Roth, SEP, and SIMPLE IRAs4 No 10% premature distribution penalty if used for qualified expenses N/A2 Tuition &amp; mandatory fees Books, supplies, equipment Room &amp; board if at least half-time student Education Savings Bond Program Interest used for qualified expenses is not taxed N/A Tuition &amp; mandatory fees Payments to 529 Plans &amp; Coverdell ESAs Student Loan Interest Interest is tax deductible Maximum deduction is \$2,500 per year N/A American Opportunity Credit/Hope Scholarship Credit Credits directly offset the amount of federal tax due Maximum credit is \$2,500 per student Tuition &amp; mandatory fees Books, supplies, equipment Lifetime Learning Credit Maximum credit is \$2,000 per family • Tuition & mandatory fees
+Maximum contribution is determined by each state's plan (as of 2023) 3 VA: \$550,000 NC: \$540,000 Tuition & mandatory fees Room & board if at least half-time student K-12 tuition, public or private, up to \$10,000 annually Fees, books, supplies, and equipment required for participation in a certified apprenticeship program Principal and interest of a qualified education loan of a designated beneficiary or sibling of beneficiary, not to exceed a lifetime limit of \$10,000 Traditional, Roth, SEP, and SIMPLE IRAs 4 No 10% premature distribution penalty if used for qualified expenses N/A2 Tuition & mandatory fees Books, supplies, equipment Room & board if at least half-time student Education Savings Bond Program 1 I ALIANTE DATE DE LA COMPANSA DEL COMPANSA DE LA COMPANSA DEL COMPANSA DE LA COMP Tuition & mandatory fees Payments to 529 Plans & Coverdell ESAs Student Loan Interest N/A American Opportunity Credit/Hope Scholarship Credit Credits directly offset the amount of federal tax due Maximum credit is \$2,500 per student Tuition & mandatory fees Books, supplies, equipment Lifetime Learning Credit Maximum credit is \$2,000 per family Tuition & mandatory fees

-1. Any non-taxable withdrawal is limited to the amount of qualifying education expenses.
+^{1.} Any non-taxable withdrawal is limited to the amount of qualifying education expenses.

-2. Income limits apply at the time of contribution.
+^{2.} Income limits apply at the time of contribution.
 They are not relevant for withdrawals.

-3. Contributions are subject to federal gift tax rules.
+^{3.} Contributions are subject to federal gift tax rules.

-4. Normal income tax rules apply on withdrawals.
+^{4.} Normal income tax rules apply on withdrawals.